GM-Consult-Pty-Ltd/text_analysis/README.md

 /// code file.
 import 'package:text_analysis/text_analysis.dart';

-/// For this example are using a few paragraphs of text that contains
+/// For this example we use a few paragraphs of text that contains
 /// numbers, currencies, abbreviations, hyphens and identifiers. const exampleText = [
   'The Dow Jones rallied even as U.S. troops were put on alert amid '